Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 This grill only weighs three pounds, so let that tell you how sturdy (or unsturdy) this little unit is.
 If you’re looking for a lightweight and economical piece of equipment, this may be a practical purchase.
 However, if you are looking for long life and plan on using this grill frequently, you may want to look elsewhere.
 Here’s why:

 Even after a single use, the grate warped and wouldn’t sit evenly on the grill top.
 After it cooled, the grate did recalibrate itself and now sits flat, allowing me to close the lid.
-Another thing to consider is that you cannot close the lid while you’re cooking.
+Another thing to consider is that you cannot close the lid while cooking.
 The wind guards help, but you’ll always end up losing a lot of heat because of this.

 - Versatile outdoor grill ideal for camping, hunting, and tailgating